 - When someone joins or leaves a multiparty visit

-To enable or disable an alert, click the toggle button next to the name of the alert.
-Then click Save Changes.
+To enable or disable an alert, click the toggle button next to the alert and click Save Changes.

 Still Have Questions?